National Television Festival

-The National Television Festival (Vietnamese: Liên hoan truyền hình toàn quốc) is an annual Vietnamese festival where people in the country's television industry meet and share experiences, also review the works of each others during a year and be honoured for their achievements.
+The National Television Festival (Vietnamese: Liên hoan truyền hình toàn quốc) is an annual event in Vietnam organized for professionals in the television industry.
+The festival provides a forum for participants to exchange experiences, review and evaluate television works produced during the year, and recognize outstanding achievements through awards and honors.
 It is the biggest television event in Vietnam.

 The festival is chaired by Vietnam Television Station, each year in collaboration with a local television station that hosts.

 History

 1980s

 The first time the Vietnam International Federation was held, starting from the initiative of Hue Television Station and Ho Chi Minh City Television Station.
 They asked the leaders of Vietnam Television to organize a festival for television workers.

 At the end of 1981, former Vice Chairman of Vietnam Television and Broadcasting Committee, cum Editor-in-Chief of the Central Television Station - Mr. Le Quy - launched the policy of organizing a national television festival with the desire to bring television people throughout the country an opportunity to meet, exchange and improve their professional skills.
 The TV festival is held before Tet because this is not only a place for production units to celebrate, but also to exchange programs between stations to broadcast during Tet.

 The first nationwide television festival took place in 5 days in a simple meeting room of 30m2, consisting of 8 delegations.
 There were 48 entries in the contest, with categories of news, film, reportage, documentary, music, and theater.
 The number of monitors of Hue Television Station was too small, the jury had to divide and watch all night.